AbdulwahabMohammed/whatsapp-bot/README.md

 - `src/assistant.js` – Functions to create an assistant and upload files.
 - `src/scripts/createAssistant.js` – CLI to create an assistant for an organization.
 - `src/scripts/uploadFile.js` – CLI to upload a reference file for an organization.
+- `src/whatsappBot.js` – Connects to WhatsApp using Baileys and routes incoming messages through the organization's assistant.

 This is only the foundation; further steps include integrating a WhatsApp client and managing chat sessions.